Additional types of applicants

 Start at the campus-change welcome page.

-Students looking at undergraduate professional programs in nursing, dental hygiene, public health, and health and rehabilitation sciences should start at Graduate and Professional Admissions.
+Students looking at undergraduate professional programs in nursing, dental hygiene, public health, and health and rehabilitation sciences should start on our professional admissions page.

 To apply to graduate or professional school